How to Avoid a Shaving Rash in the Pubic Area?

 As soon as you put your razor down, you need to wash off the area and hold a cold compress to the area for 10 minutes.
 You can apply an anti-redness serum to reduce the chances of shaving rashes.

 It is very important to apply moisturizing lotion to the shaved area after shaving.
-You need to apply an alcohol-free, and unscented moisturizer to the pubic area to avoid over-drying.
-Massage for a minute to lock the moisturizer.
+You need to apply an alcohol-free and unscented moisturizer to the pubic area to avoid over-drying.
+Massage for a minute to lock in the moisturizer.

-You can look for the product containing aloe vera, jojoba oil, and vitamin E for hydration.
+You can look for a product containing aloe vera, jojoba oil, and vitamin E for hydration.

-You need to change the blades after you have used the blades for 5 to 7 shavings.
-You also need to store the blades in a dry, and clean place so they can’t pick bacteria sitting under the shower.
+You need to change the blades after you have used the blades for 5 to 7 shaves.
+You also need to store the blades in a dry and clean place so they can’t pick up bacteria sitting under the shower.

 There are plenty of natural remedies that you can try to treat shaving rashes.
 These natural remedies are aloe vera, tea tree oil, and coconut oil; these can treat razor bumps on the pubic area.